speechbrain/speechbrain/recipes/IEMOCAP/quantization/README.md

 # K-means (Quantization)
-This folder contains recipes for training K-means clustering model for the LibriSpeech Dataset.
+This folder contains recipes for training K-means clustering model for the IEMOCAP Dataset.
 The model serves to quantize self-supervised representations into discrete representation.
 Thus representations can be used as a discrete audio input for various tasks including classification, ASR and speech generation.
 It supports  kmeans model using the features from  HuBERT, WAVLM or Wav2Vec.

-You can download LibriSpeech at http://www.openslr.org/12
+You can download IEMOCAP at https://sail.usc.edu/iemocap/

 ## Installing Extra Dependencies